Nature Stuff www.mdavid.com.au

 Aggression coming in handy

-I've heard of some people who use noisy miners instead of a door bell.
-The birds make such a racket when visitors enter the birds' territory that the home-owners know to expect company.
-But I once experienced something even more handy.
-A Sulphur-Crested Cockatoo decided to chew up the shiny new guttering we'd put on our roof.
-I wasn't sure if its strong beak could damage the metalwork (they can easily chew through timber) but it sure was trying.
-I was wondering if I'd be needing to replace that part of the gutters and then I heard an outrageous amount of noise.
-Four or five noisy miners were swooping at the cockatoo, despite the cockatoo being many times their size.
-Their attack was sustained and vigorous.
-The cockatoo was clearly flustered by the attacks and it finally gave up.
-It took off and never returned for my gutters.
+I wasn’t sure if its strong beak could damage the metalwork (they can easily chew through timber) but it sure was trying.
+I was wondering if I’d be having to replace that part of the gutters and then I heard an outrageous amount of noise.
+Four or five Noisy Miners were swooping at the cockatoo, despite the cockatoo being many times their size.
+Their attack was sustained, noisy and vigorous.
+The cockatoo was clearly flustered and finally gave up.
+It took off and never returned.

 I admit I felt grateful to those Noisy Miners on that occasion.
 But is that kind of aggression in birds always a good thing?